nithinphilips/SMOz/Building-SMOz.rst

     gem install rgl
     gem install rubyzip

-5. Make sure that the paths to the tools, git, .NET framework tools and ruby are in your ``PATH``.
+5. Make sure that the paths to the tools, :program:`git`, .NET framework tools and :program:`ruby` are in your ``PATH``.

 For more information on Albacore, visit the `Albacore wiki
 <https://github.com/derickbailey/Albacore/wiki/>`_.

+.. index:: Python, Sphinx, HTML Help Workshop, TeX Live, Github, Cygwin

 Setting up the Documentation Build Environment
 -----------------------------------------------